<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Too Little Water

 Most established plants need about 1 inch of water per week.
-If your area isn’t getting regular rainfall and you’re not offering your arborvitae supplemental water, it’ll get stressed out, often showing signs of browning.
+If your area isn’t getting regular rainfall and you’re not providing your arborvitae with supplemental water, it’ll get stressed, often showing signs of browning.

 But don’t water every day.
-Deep, infrequent watering is best, along with an additional occasional deep soaking.
+Deep, infrequent watering is best, along with occasional deep soakings.

 Sometimes arborvitae turn brown due to spider mites.
 These very hungry pests eat by piercing the leaves of your plants and sucking up the plant fluids.